cosmos72/stmx/README.md

 Performance
 -----------
-For several reasons, STMX will reach highest performance on SBCL by a large margin - possibly by a factor between 10 and 20 with respect to other systems.
+For several reasons, STMX will reach the highest performance on SBCL by a large margin - possibly by a factor from 10 to 20 with respect to other systems.
+The reasons include:
-The reasons are that SBCL is the author's primary development system, that SBCL both produces very optimized code (at least compared to non-commercial Lisp compilers) and that STMX is heavily optimized to exploit the low-level concurrency primitives compare-and-swap, atomic-incf and memory-barrier exposed by SBCL.
+- SBCL is the author's primary development system
+- SBCL produces very fast code, at least compared to other non-commercial Lisp compilers
+- STMX is heavily optimized to exploit the low-level concurrency primitives compare-and-swap, atomic-incf and memory-barrier exposed by SBCL.

 See the included file [doc/benchmark.md](doc/benchmark.md) for performance considerations and a lot of raw numbers produced by running